 - designing an experiment

 - Students may also set up appointments to work with Alumni Fellow Audrey Block on Div 2 and Div 3 projects

-- The peer mentor will create a conversation with the student to uncover the student’s general understanding of the topic, if they have attempted the problems, and how they are struggling in their work.
-This creates a basis of support and a way for the mentor to brainstorm the best methods to offer the student help in learning quantitative skills.
+- The peer mentors will create conversations with students to uncover those students' general understanding of the topic, if they have attempted the problems, and how they are struggling in their work.
+This creates a basis of support and a way for the mentors to brainstorm the best methods to offer the students help in learning quantitative skills.

 - The QRC will facilitate programming on mathematics and quantitative subjects, specifically focusing in programming that supports the Knowledge Common’s vision for creating more accessible resources on campus.